vvihorev/quna/README.md

 ## Quna main features

+- custom terminal UI
-- hotkeys for responses, problem inspection, etc.
+- vim-like hotkeys for responses, problem inspection, etc.
 - greeting toggle for responses

-### Planned features

-- match question with possible answers by keywords in question text, propose options
-- notify about new questions

-## ChatModerator bot

-- search for "ОДОБРИТЬ" buttons, display messages that contain these buttons
+- proposition of likely responses from FAQ
+- sleep mode, quna will check for new messages every two minutes
-- add hotkeys to approve or skip the message in question
+- menu to pick response from the FAQ list
-- display message in a separate program window, so the chat does not have to be scrolled
-- sound notification about new messages if no messages have appeared in the last 2 seconds

 ## Brief module description